SICKAG/sick_scan2/doc/timestamping.md

 # Timestamping

 Often there is a requirement that the time stamp of the measurements should be calculated for each individual shot.
 This article explains some background information about the determination of these time stamps.
-In the present case, the statements refer to the LMS511.
+Here the statements refer to the LMS511.
 However, they can be transferred to other lidars using the same logic.

 ![](lms511_scan.png)